Dionysus God of Wine & Ecstasy | Key Facts, Symbols and Myths

 Chaotic, unexpected, dangerous: Dionysus embodies everything outside the boundaries of human reason—he represents both the joy of liberation and the dangers of losing control.

-World myth parallels
+World myth parallels of Dionysus

 Liber: The Roman equivalent of Dionysus, Liber is the god of wine, freedom, and fertility, particularly linked to viticulture.